The Family and Medical Leave Act (FMLA) was signed into law 30 years ago.

 Most employers report neutral or positive effects when employees take FMLA leave.

-- The majority of worksites (90 percent) report no difficulty complying with FMLA.
-Most (65 percent) report little overall effect of complying with FMLA, while more than one-third (31 percent) experienced positive effects.See note 2, pp. 51 and 53.
+- The majority of worksites (92 percent) report no difficulty complying with FMLA.
+Most (65 percent) report little overall effect from complying with FMLA, while nearly one-third (32 percent) experienced positive effects.See note 1 Brown et al. (2020), Appendix Exhibit B7-9 and Appendix Exhibit B7-120.

 - The most common way worksites manage work during an employee’s absence is to temporarily assign it to another worker (58 percent of worksites).
-Just 6 percent of worksites report needing to hire a temporary replacement.Ibid, p.
-50.
+Just 6 percent of worksites report needing to hire a temporary replacement.Ibid, Appendix Exhibit B7-4.